liamsmith3194/otter-hockey/README.md

 Error 404 Page - https://www.youtube.com/watch?v=3SKjPppM_DU
 - This video tutorial was used to ensure the custom 404 page was displayed when an invalid url was input.

+Product reviews - Rathan Kumar - https://www.youtube.com/channel/UCYesptHRU1QZ2pHZkAqdQTw
+- This video tutorial was used for the review functionality as well as star rating CSS.

 ## Conclusion

 ### Content